bleaktwig/yuadrem-wiki/docs/kins/hume.md

 * A **parent name** is the name of a gat's parent followed by the suffix _ban/van_, which means "sibling of" in [avshenese](../languages/index.md#avshenesian-family).
 Additional parent names can be added after the first one, climbing up a branch of the family tree.
 A person may prefer to use one or more of these names if they have a particularly known ancestor.
 * A **profession name** is simply the name of the profession practiced by the gat.
 * A **family name** is gained by all members of a family or guild upon being born into or joining it.
 Sometimes, the head of the family will add the _grit_ suffix to this family name, which translates to "head" in avshenese.
 * A **locality name** which reflects the origin of the gat.
 The _she_ prefix is added to it, which is a phoneme associated to location in avshenese.
-These names are usually only used by travelers, and depend on the extensions of these travels—a gat coming from a different town may be referred to by the name of that town, while one from another kingdom or sumi<!--TODO:LINK.---> will acquire its name.
+These names are usually only used by travelers, and depend on the extensions of these travels—a gat coming from a different town may be referred to by the name of that town, while one from another kingdom or sumi<!--TODO:LINK---> will acquire its name.

 Personal names are often easy to pronounce.
 A non-exhaustive list of common ones is:
 Adrevik, Agik, Ak, Ani, Anux, Aren, Avag, Baen, Bevan, Dzurar, Gauren, Gevaug, Grigur, Guxar, Kadzak, Kevun, Marim, Narek, Pagran, Puguse, Rauben, Sivadre, Sona, Xarig, Xuvep.